Namoshek/azure-devops-project-scaffolder/docs/template_authoring.md

 ## File Structure

-Place template files in subfolders referenced by `sourcePath`.
-The `project-template.yml` itself is **never** copied into the created repositories.
+Place template files either in the template repository root or in subfolders referenced by `sourcePath`.
+The latter is useful if multiple repositories will be scaffolded from a single template, e.g. a frontend and a backend.

+Note: the `project-template.yml` itself is **never** copied into the created repositories.
+Excluding it manually is not necessary.

+**Example repository structure:**

 ```
-your-template-repo/
+/
-├── project-template.yml          ← required at root
+├── project-template.yml          ← must be placed in the template repository root
 └── templates/
     ├── backend/
     │   ├── README.md